 If you have your heart set on visiting Paris, May is one of the best times to visit.
-Visting in May offers many events and activities, great weather to enjoy, and fewer crowds to contend with at attractions.
-The mild temperatures make for excellent walk or biking tours and the cool evenings are a great addition to wine, food, and music.
+Visiting in May offers many events and activities, great weather to enjoy, and fewer crowds to contend with at attractions.
+Paris weather in May means mild temperatures that make for excellent walking or biking tours and the cool evenings are a great addition to wine, food, and music.
 You cannot go wrong with Paris at this time of year!

 Have you ever visited Paris in May?
 What was your experience?
 Did you go to any events?
 Do share!

 I am married to a French man, lived in France for 3 years, and have been to Paris more than 50 times.
 I am always a tourist so the information, tip, and tricks I share are created to help you!